 EQ Guide: EQ Positive Impact Review 2012-2017

-In our first five-year review of the Positive Impact Portfolios we take an overall look at their achievements in delivering social, environmental, and financial returns.
+In our first impact report of the EQ Positive Impact Portfolios we take an overall look at their achievements in delivering social, environmental, and financial returns.

 It has been five years since EQ Investors launched its Positive Impact Portfolios and they have been a terrific success, both in terms of popularity and performance.
 The portfolios have attracted more than £40 million in assets under management (AUM) since launch.
 This growth has come from significant performance gains as well as capital inflows.
 Clearly, the prospect of being able to tackle social and environmental challenges while making a profit is an attractive one.